G-invariant diffusion maps: Introduction

-where $\epsilon$ is a bandwidth parameter, and $D$ is a diagonal matrix.
+where $\epsilon$ is a bandwidth parameter, $D$ is a diagonal matrix, and~$\norm{\cdot}$ is the~2-norm.
 The normalized graph Laplacian is defined by

-In \cite{diffMaps} it was shown that if $X$ was sampled uniformly from a smooth and compact manifold $\man$, then $\tilde{L}$ converges to the Laplace-Beltrami operator $\Delta_\man$ as $\epsilon\rightarrow 0$ and~$N\rightarrow \infty$.
-Furthermore, it was shown that the eigenvectors and eigenvalues of the matrix $P=D^{-1}W$ (which has the same eigenvectors as $\tilde{L})$ can be used to construct a family of embbedings known as `Diffusion maps'.
+In \cite{diffMaps}, it was shown that if $X$ was sampled uniformly from a smooth and compact manifold $\man$, then $\tilde{L}$ converges to the Laplace-Beltrami operator $\Delta_\man$ as~$\epsilon\rightarrow 0$ and~$N\rightarrow \infty$.
+Recently, it was also shown that the eigenvectors and eigenvalues of~$\tilde{L}$ converge to the eigenfunctions and eigenvalues of~$\Delta_\man$ \cite{lapEigConverge}.